Cloud-Awesome/cds-customisation/documentation/features/plugin-registration/plugin-registration.md

 > API and Command line application to register plugin assemblies, service endpoints, steps and images from an XML manifest.
 >
-> Write your plugins and service bus message code then comit to your repo alongside a manifest to register them without opening the Plugin registration tool to manually register each step
+> Write your plugins and service bus message code then comit to your repo alongside a manifest to register them without needing the Plugin registration tool to manually register each step

 ## Manifest